sc0h0/efx2026hiring/README.md

 You do not need to present every line of SQL in detail.
 Focus on the decisions that affect correctness:

+- how you understood the source data
-- which records are in the denominator
+- how you defined the population and denominator
-- which payment records are included or excluded
+- how you treated payment records
-- how you calculate elapsed time since placement
+- how you calculated elapsed time since placement
-- how you avoid double-counting balances
+- how you avoided aggregation or join issues
-- how you calculate cumulative values
+- how you calculated cumulative values
-- how you validate the result
+- how you validated the result

 ## Tools